digitallinguistics/app/.github/CONTRIBUTING.md

 * [Cypress][Cypress]: Runs component and integration tests.
 * [ESBuild][ESBuild]: Bundles multiple JavaScript modules into a single file, to reduce the number of network requests made by the browser.
 * [ESLint][ESLint]: Lints JavaScript
 * [Handlebars][Handlebars]: Compiles the HTML for the app shell and pages.
-HTML components are written in Handlebars but with the `.html` extension.
+HTML components are written in Handlebars with the `.hbs` extension.
 * [JSDoc][JSDoc]: Builds developer documentation from inline JS comments.
 * [LESS][LESS]: Enables a superset of CSS syntax, and compiles LESS > CSS.
 * [Mocha][Mocha]: Runs unit tests.